Chuck Fletcher: Philadelphia Flyers

-On December 3, 2018, Fletcher was hired by the Philadelphia Flyers as their new general manager.
-He is the ninth general manager in Flyers' franchise history (eighth person to be general manager) and the first since 1990 who was not previously a player on the team.
-When Paul Holmgren resigned as president, Fletcher succeeded him, taking the positions of President and general manager (alongside Valerie Camillo who is also President).
+On December 3, 2018, Fletcher was hired mid-season by the Philadelphia Flyers to serve as their General Manager and Alternate Governor.
+He was the ninth general manager in Flyers' franchise history (eighth person to be General Manager) and the first since 1990 who was not previously a player on the team.
+When Paul Holmgren resigned as President, Fletcher succeeded him, holding the positions of both President and General Manager until March, 2023.